arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-upgrade.md

 - Migration window [start/end]:

 #### 8. Model approval:
+- DCT number:
 - [ ] Our reuse of the model has now been approved

-- DCT number:
-attach approval email in clearing house dependency & forward email to Anita Chiu
+attach approval email in Clearing House dependency record & forward approval email to Anita Chiu